Policy & Advocacy

 Economic Development Incentives

-Development of two hotels within the city was spurred by the Chamber’s advocacy for certain incentives.
-The AC Marriott in CitySquare brought an additional 160 hotel rooms and 10 suites to downtown while the Courtyard by Marriott Worcester on nearby Grove Street complements the city’s hospitality adding 134 rooms.
-These hotels result in economic spin-off at restaurants, local attractions, and retail establishments.
+The development of two hotels within the city was spurred by the Chamber’s advocacy for certain incentives.
+The AC Marriott in CitySquare brought an additional 160 hotel rooms and 10 suites to downtown while the Courtyard by Marriott Worcester on nearby Grove Street complements the city’s hospitality by adding 134 rooms.
+These hotels result in economic spin-offs at restaurants, local attractions, and retail establishments.

 Housing Development Incentive Program (HDIP)

 To encourage private investment and rehabilitation of aged buildings, the Chamber asked the Worcester City Council to adopt the Massachusetts Housing Development Incentive Program, or HDIP, to encourage private investment and rehabilitation of aged buildings.
 The HDIP offers tax incentives to developers who revitalize properties into market-rate housing and provides a local-option tax credit, similar to a TIF, further encouraging market-rate development.
 Legislation was passed in July 2014 which allows developers to consider larger structures.
+In 2023 HDIP was expanded to $52 million and $30 million annually starting in 2024.
 A map of Worcester’s HDIP zones can be downloaded here.

 Transformative Development Fund (TDF)